Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `"names"` (optional, object).
 A mapping from entry point names described by the `"entry_points"` property, to the name of the C function in the driver that implements the corresponding function.
 If a function is not listed here, name of the driver function that implements it is the driver's prefix followed by an underscore (`_`) followed by the function name.
 If this property is omitted, it is equivalent to an empty object (so each entry point *suffix* is implemented by a function called *prefix*`_`*suffix*).
 * `"fallback"` (optional for transparent drivers, not permitted for opaque drivers, boolean).
 If present and true, the driver may return `PSA_ERROR_NOT_SUPPORTED`, in which case the core should call another driver or use built-in code to perform this operation.
 If absent or false, the driver is expected to fully support the mechanisms described by this capabilit.
 See the section “[Fallback](#fallback)” for more information.

+#### Capability semantics

+When the PSA Cryptography implementation performs a cryptographic mechanism, it invokes available driver entry points as described in the section [“Driver entry points”](#driver-entry-point).

+A driver is considered available for a cryptographic mechanism that invokes a given entry point if all of the following conditions are met:

+* The driver specification includes a capability whose `"entry_points"` list either includes the entry point or includes an entry point family that includes the entry point.
+* If the mechanism involves an algorithm:
+    * either the capability does not have an `"algorithms"` property;
+    * or the value of the capability's `"algorithms"` property includes an [algorithm specification](#algorithm-specifications) that matches this algorithm.
+* If the mechanism involves a key:
+    * either the key is transparent (its location is `PSA_KEY_LOCATION_LOCAL_STORAGE`), and the driver is transparent;
+    * or the key is opaque (its location is not `PSA_KEY_LOCATION_LOCAL_STORAGE`) and the driver is an opaque driver whose location is the key's location.
+* If the mechanism involves a key:
+    * either the capability does not have a `"key_types"` property;
+    * or the value of the capability's `"key_types"` property includes a [key type specification](#key-type-specifications) that matches this algorithm.
+* If the mechanism involves a key:
+    * either the capability does not have a `"key_sizes"` property;
+    * or the value of the capability's `"key_sizes"` property includes the key's size.

+#### Capability examples

-Example: the following capability declares that the driver can perform deterministic ECDSA signatures using SHA-256 or SHA-384 with a SECP256R1 or SECP384R1 private key (with either hash being possible in combination with either curve).
+The following capability declares that the driver can perform deterministic ECDSA signatures using SHA-256 or SHA-384 with a SECP256R1 or SECP384R1 private key (with either hash being possible in combination with either curve).
 If the prefix of this driver is `"acme"`, the function that performs the signature is called `acme_sign_hash`.
 ```
 {
     "entry_points": ["sign_hash"],